supplier audit inside china factory for execution risk evaluation

 But they do not answer the most important question:

-Can the supplier actually deliver under real operating conditions?
+Can the supplier actually support stable execution under real operating conditions?

-But production is not about what appears correct.
+But production performance is not determined by appearance.

 An Audit Takes Place In A Controlled Environment